microentropie/IEC60063/README.md

 * Copyright (C) 2017 Stefano Di Paolo.
 * Released under the MIT license.

-Arduino library.
+Arduino library.<br>
-Given a value returns the E-series nearest value.
+Given a value returns the E-series nearest value.<br>
-Example 123 ohm nearest E24 value is "120R".
+Example 123 ohm nearest E24 value is "120R".<br>
-Standard values for R, L and C are defined by [IEC60063](https://en.wikipedia.org/wiki/E-series_of_preferred_numbers) This library currently implements E3, E6, E12, E24 and E48.
+Standard values for R, L and C are defined by [IEC60063](https://en.wikipedia.org/wiki/E-series_of_preferred_numbers).<br>
+This library currently implements E3, E6, E12, E24 and E48.<br>
-Code is Arduino-portable so should work in any Arduino compatible platform.
+Code is Arduino-portable so should work in any Arduino compatible platform.<br>
 Tested on Arduino Uno and ESP8266.

 Requirements